Kiteretsu77/FAST_Anime_VSR/README.md

     ```bash
         pip install -r requirements.txt
     ```
-    * For pytorch, please go to https://pytorch.org/get-started/locally/ to install seperately for your need &emsp;&emsp;
+    * For pytorch, please go to https://pytorch.org/get-started/locally/ to install seperately based on your needs &emsp;&emsp;

 # Installation (**Windows**)：
 Skip step 3 and 4 if you don't want tensorrt, but they can increase the speed a lot & save a lot of GPU memory.
-1. Install CUDA
+1. Install CUDA (e.g. https://developer.nvidia.com/cuda-downloads?)
-2. Install Cudnn
+2. Install Cudnn (move bin\ & include\ & lib\ so far is enough)
 3. Install tensorrt (<span style="color:red">**Don't directly use python install**</span>)
     * Please strictly Follow https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing-zip
     * After finishing these steps, you should be able to "import tensorrt" in python (starts a new window to run this)